Why This Matters

 Rivers

-- Flowing water systems that erode highlands and deposit sediments in lowlands, constantly reshaping landscapes
+- Flowing water systems that erode highlands and deposit sediments in lowlands, constantly reshaping landscapes over time.

-Compare: Plains vs. Deltas—both are flat, depositional, and agriculturally productive, but plains form across broad areas while deltas form specifically at river mouths.
+Compare: Plains vs. Deltas: both are flat, depositional, and agriculturally productive, but plains form across broad areas while deltas form specifically at river mouths.
 Deltas face unique flooding and subsidence risks that plains typically don't.

 Ice is a powerful landscape architect.
 Glaciers carved much of the terrain in higher latitudes and elevations, leaving distinctive features that tell the story of past ice ages and serve as indicators of current climate change.